Mawldor/WoR-content/GB-2.md

 ![image](https://github.com/Mawldor/WoR-content/assets/173509892/927940c3-e849-4784-be6d-e7bdf1eabfa2)

 Can get the job done, but she will need some serious rage regen, and a supporting regen character.
 And this is the second best option.
 It's a joke that we're stuck with such a reduced cast for an entire phase.

+## General strategy and tips

+- Hold the first cleanse until after his first **CAST**, do not cleanse immediately as the phase starts
+- Save any other healing ultimates until during the hit he does after applying the first poison stack in between cleanses.
+This helps immensely
+- Abuse Elowyns wood elf, one less champion to heal for your healers means better survival for everyone

 </details>